Fx1233/PW1_Henin_CDOF5/README.md

 Contributions, ideas, and feedback are welcome!
 Please feel free to fork the repository, create feature branches, and submit pull requests.
 License

+Frequently Asked Questions (FAQ):

+-How do I stop the simulation?
+Press Ctrl + C to stop the simulation at any time.

+-Can I change the speed of the simulation?
+Yes, adjust the time.sleep(0.5) value in the main function to speed up or slow down the simulation.

+-Is it possible to save the current state of the game?
+Feature planned for future updates.

+Reporting Bugs and Requesting Features
+Reporting Bugs
+If you encounter any bugs, please report them via the 'Issues' tab on the GitHub repository page.
+Include detailed information about the bug, steps to reproduce it, and the environment in which it occurred.

+Requesting Features
+We welcome suggestions for new features!
+Feel free to open an issue to discuss potential ideas or enhancements you'd like to see in the Game of Life.

 MIT License